CiscoISE/terraform-provider-ciscoise/docs/resources/tacacs_external_servers.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on TACACSExternalServers.
-  This resource allows the client to update TACACS external servers.
-    This resource deletes TACACS external servers.
-    This resource creates TACACS external servers.
+  This resource allows the client to update TACACS external servers.This resource deletes TACACS external servers.This resource creates TACACS external servers.
 ---

 # ciscoise_tacacs_external_servers (Resource)

 It manages create, read, update and delete operations on TACACSExternalServers.

-  This resource allows the client to update TACACS external servers.
+  - This resource allows the client to update TACACS external servers.
-  This resource deletes TACACS external servers.
+  - This resource deletes TACACS external servers.
-  This resource creates TACACS external servers.
+  - This resource creates TACACS external servers.

 ## Example Usage